imApoorva36/Higgs-Supra-Hackathon/README.md

 5. **Web-Based Verification** – Customers and logistics partners can scan RFID tags to instantly verify a package’s authenticity via a user-friendly Next.js platform.
 6. **External Verification with Galadriel** – Further enhances security by cross-checking package records with external data sources.

-### **🚀 Why SupraTag is a Game-Changer**
+### **Why SupraTag is a Game-Changer**

-🔹 **Eliminates Counterfeits** – Guarantees package legitimacy with blockchain-backed proof.
+- **Eliminates Counterfeits** – Guarantees package legitimacy with blockchain-backed proof.
-🔹 **Tamper-Proof Security** – Unauthorized access is instantly detected and recorded.
+- **Tamper-Proof Security** – Unauthorized access is instantly detected and recorded.
-🔹 **Trustless & Decentralized** – No need for intermediaries; verification is transparent and immutable.
+- **Trustless & Decentralized** – No need for intermediaries; verification is transparent and immutable.
-🔹 **Real-Time Verification** – Packages can be authenticated within seconds using RFID and web-based access.
+- **Real-Time Verification** – Packages can be authenticated within seconds using RFID and web-based access.
-🔹 **Seamless Integration** – Works with existing supply chain infrastructure, enhancing security without adding friction.
+- **Seamless Integration** – Works with existing supply chain infrastructure, enhancing security without adding friction.

-By integrating **Supra blockchain, IoT, and RFID technology**, **SupraTag** provides a next-generation solution for **secure, transparent, and fraud-resistant package authentication**, making supply chains more reliable and efficient. 🚀💡
+By integrating **Supra blockchain, IoT, and RFID technology**, **SupraTag** provides a next-generation solution for **secure, transparent, and fraud-resistant package authentication**, making supply chains more reliable and efficient.

 ---

-## **Demo Instructions**

-### **How to Run the Demo**

-1. Clone the repository and follow the setup instructions above.
-2. Use **Starkey Wallet** for blockchain interactions.
-3. Run the backend and web frontend as described.
-4. Verify packages using RFID scans through the web interface.
-5. Smart contract verification occurs on Supra blockchain.

-### **Supra Interaction**

-SupraTag actively interacts with Supra's services by deploying and executing **Move-based smart contracts** for secure and decentralized package authentication.
+## **Migration from Box3 to SupraTag**

+Our previous project, **Box3**, was built on Ethereum and included additional technical components that were not essential.
+With **SupraTag**, we have migrated to the **Supra blockchain** and rewritten our smart contracts in the **Move language**, which offers several advantages such as improved security and efficiency.
+We also streamlined the project by removing unnecessary components like a separate app and focusing on a web-based interface.
+Additionally, we integrated the **Starkey Wallet** for better user experience.
+This migration has resulted in a more robust, scalable, and user-friendly package authentication system.

 ---